hdharshana/Azure-DP-300-Preparation-Blog/docs/Plan and Implement Data Platform Resources/SQL Deployment Solutions on Azure - Deep Dive/2022-07-03-Deploy PaaS SQL MI Solution.markdown

 # Azure SQL Edge

 Optimized relational database engine designed for IoT workloads.
 It is a containerized version of the SQL Server database engine optimized for IoT.
+Sync to SQL Server or Azure SQL is done using SQL Data Sync (Hub and spoke method).